-Flood Flood Flood Mitigation Action Name Flood Mitigation Action Description Flood Sponsor Funding Funding Other Funding Mitigation Mitigation Mitigation Anticipated Percent Needed Action ID Action Action Total Source of Funding to (including Type 2 Estimated Sponsor be Financed state, federal Cost Funding by Sponsor and/or other funding) 032000095 FMS Floodplain Regulatory Awareness Rewrite, improve, and implement new local floodplain regulations, \$50,000 General %06 10% Public Information Campaign to include a public information campaign on regulatory awareness Revenue 032000058 FMS Acquisition of Repetitive Loss Acquire repetitive flood loss properties and properties prone to \$5,000,000 Choose an Choose an Choose an Properties flooding in the Deep River Plantation Subdivision item. item. item.
-032000070 FMS Voluntary Buyout Program The county and partnering jurisdictions will begin a voluntary \$5,000,000 Choose an Choose an Choose an buyout program for insured severe repetitive loss properties that item. item. item. are in the floodplain 031000033 FME FEMA Mapping Create FEMA mapping in previously unmapped areas and update \$1,276,000 Choose an Choose an Choose an existing FEMA maps as needed. item. item. item.
+Flood Mitigation Action Description Flood Sponsor Funding Other Funding Mitigation Anticipated Percent Needed" Action Total Source of Funding to (including Estimated Sponsor be Financed state, federal Cost Funding by Sponsor" anal/or other local floodplain regulations, \$50,000 General 90% 10% gn on regulatory awareness and properties prone to \$5,000,000 Choose an Choose an Choose an Library Item.
+Item. will begin a voluntary \$5,000,000 Choose an Choose an Choose an Choose an elitive loss properties that item. manned areas and undate \$1.276.000 Choose an Choose an Rewrite, improve, and implement new local floodplain regulations, to include a public information campaign on regulatory awareness Acquire repetitive flood loss properties and properties prone to flooding in the Deep River Plantation Subdivision The county and partnering jurisdictions will begin a voluntary buyout program for insured severe repetitive loss properties that are in the floodplain Create FEMA mapping in previously unmapped areas and update existing FEMA maps as needed.
+Create FEMA mapping in previo Flood Mitigation Action Name Floodplain Regulatory Awareness Public Information Campaign Acquisition of Repetitive Loss Properties Voluntary Buyout Program FEMA Mapping Flood Mitigation Action Type FMS FMS FMS FME Flood Mitigation Action ID 032000095 032000058 032000070 031000033

-^{}Costs are based on high level engineering estimates and assumptions.
+\Costs are based on high level engineering estimates and assumptions.

-^{}Percent funding financed by sponsor and other funding needed MUST equal 100%.
+"Percent funding financed by sponsor and other funding needed MJUST equal 1,00%